Skip to content

 Decaying wood is perhaps the richest of all micro-habitats for true flies and supports many specialist species.

-Although exceptional communities are associated with ancient trees, deadwood flies can also be found on twigs or small rot holes.
-Beech, aspen, elm and horse chestnut are particularly good for deadwood flies.
-Many of these flies are reliant, as larvae, on decomposing fungi, notably on the fruiting bodies of macro-fungi like bracket fungi, and are associated with moist white rot.
+Although exceptional communities are associated with ancient trees, deadwood flies can also be found on twigs or in small rot holes.
+Beech, aspen, elm and Horse Chestnut are particularly good for deadwood flies.
+As larvae, many of these flies are reliant on decomposing fungi, notably on the fruiting bodies of macro-fungi like bracket fungi, and are associated with moist, white rot.

-This focus group contains a rich diversity of true flies, all of which are Nationally Scarce, unless stated otherwise.
-Notable species included in the group are the Orange-sided comb-horn (Ctenophora pectinicornis), a near threatened cranefly (Rhipidia ctenophora), the hoverfly also known as a flower fly (Brachyopa bicolor)and Madiza britannica (provisionally Vulnerable).
-A list of all the species within this group can be found within the full deadwood flies expert profile, linked in Find out more.
+This group contains a rich diversity of true flies, all of which are Nationally Scarce, unless stated otherwise.
+Notable species included in the group are the Orange-sided Comb-horn (Ctenophora pectinicornis), a Near Threatened cranefly (Rhipidia ctenophora), the Dark-saddled Sapeater (Brachyopa bicolor), a hoverfly, and the Freeloader or Jackal Fly (Madiza britannica) (provisionally Vulnerable).
+A list of all the species in this group can be found in the full deadwood flies expert profile.
+See Find out more below.

 A black beetle stands on a large green leaf with the photo being taken from above.
 The beetle has a long body, antennae and legs.
 There are six dulled yellow spots on its back.